dapplets/tipping-dapplet/README.md

 ![image](/assets/17.png)

-Done, your Twitter account is now linked to your Near.testnet account.
+Done, your Twitter account is now linked to your Near.mainnet account.

 **⚠ Now you can delete the name of your NEAR wallet from Twitter profile username.**